School choice with independent versus consolidated districts: Model

-We assume that each district $D_i$ has $q n_i$ students, $n_i+k_i$ schools and $q(n_i+k_i)$ school seats, where $k_i$ is a positive or negative integer that reflects the imbalance between the supply and demand for school seats in each district.
-If $k_i>0$, the district is \emph{underdemanded}; if $k_i<0$ the district is \emph{overdemanded}; if $k_i=0$ then the district is \emph{balanced} and each student is guaranteed a seat in his own district.
-We will assume that $K \coloneqq \sum_i^r k_i \geq 0$, i.e. the society as a whole is either balanced or underdemanded and the size of its unbalance is $K$.\footnote{This assumption is satisfied in our data.} We also use $N\coloneqq \sum_i^r n_i$.
+$T^{D_i}$ and $S^{D_i}$ denote the non-empty sets of students and schools in district $D_i$.
+A {population} $P$ is the union of some (possibly all) districts.
+Each district $D_i$ has $q n_i$ students, $n_i+k_i$ schools and $q(n_i+k_i)$ school seats, where $k_i$ is a positive integer that reflects the imbalance between the supply and demand for school seats in each district.
+We use $K \coloneqq \sum_i^r k_i > 0$, i.e. the society as a whole is under-demanded and the size of its unbalance is $K$.\footnote{This assumption is satisfied in our data.
+Subsequent work by \cite{kamali2023welfare} studies the scenario in which there are more students that school seats in the integrated market.} We also use $N\coloneqq \sum_i^r n_i$.